sphinx-doc/sphinx/doc/tutorial/index.rst

 a document, a section, a figure, a code object, etc.  This tutorial is full of them!

-To add a straightforward cross-reference, write this sentence right after the introduction paragraph in ``index.rst``:
+To add a cross-reference, write this sentence right after the introduction paragraph in ``index.rst``:

 .. code-block:: rest